 7) Relational Databases

 Big data is all the rage these days.
 But there aren’t many experts out there who know how to properly deal with such huge volumes of complex data.
-In fact, big data analytics is one of the most scarce skills found out there.
+Big data analytics is one of the most scarce skills found out there.
 This is why businesses are going to be looking for independent contractors who are experts in relational databases.

 Keep in mind that this is an extremely technical skill.
 So jump in only if you know you can see it through to the end.
 Freelancing in relational databases involves storing and analyzing data to help businesses with key decisions.
 However, you’ll be working with powerful tools to manage data without having to rely on programmers.

 You’ll need to learn software such as MS Access.
 Being proficient in SQL is the minimum requirement if you’re thinking of venturing into databases.
-Lucky for you, there are several free courses online that provide in-depth knowledge about relational databases and their applications.
+Lucky for you, there are several free courses online that provide a piece of in-depth knowledge about relational databases and their applications.

 8) Accounting and Bookkeeping